Homelessness soars by record 12% as COVID support ends, HUD says

 The data also showed that the increase was “largely due to a sharp rise in the number of people who became homeless for the first time,” probably due to higher rental prices, fewer pandemic protections and a housing shortage, the report found.

-Of these recorded in the January survey, about six in 10 were in an emergency shelter, transitional housing or a safe-haven program, the report found.
-The remaining four in 10 were experiencing homelessness in “places not meant for human habitation.”
+Of these recorded in the January survey, about 6 in 10 were in an emergency shelter, transitional housing or a safe-haven program, the report found.
+The remaining 4 in 10 were experiencing homelessness in “places not meant for human habitation.”

 “Homelessness is solvable and should not exist in the United States,” Secretary of Housing and Urban Development Marcia L. Fudge said in a statement.